shikhar-srivastava/NeuralNetworks-ML-Repository/README.md

 #### For the moment, this repository will act as a collection of various Neural Network Implementations through multiple platforms.
 These include:
-    Python Packages: Scikit Learn, PyBrain and bits of Theano
+    Python Packages: Scikit Learn, PyBrain and lots of Theano

-    Java libraries: DeepLearning4j , Neuroph, JavaNet
+    Java libraries: DeepLearning4j , Neuroph, JavaML, Weka

     C Libraries: Torch, FNN

 ## DeepLearning4J

 This package is a great way to get started with multi-layer nets and allows configuration of a variety of hyperparameters easily and robustly.
 DeepLearning4j uses Canova for vectorization of Data which is a rather convenient implementation, similar to *Python statistical libraries* (very useful).

 Finally, and most importantly, this library sufficiently allows for ConvNet and deep-learning implementations (as the name suggests) from the get go with GPU and CUDA support.
 Also, Note: Maven is heavily utilized here.
 So for someone new to it, it'll take some getting used to.

 #### Regarding Files Updated:

-    1. Several Multi-Layer Perceptron Implementations for Sample datasets.
+    1. Multi-Layer Perceptron Implementations for MultiClass Classification Problems.

+    2. Several iterations of hyperparametric changes to the Network to understand their pros and cons, from L1 & L2 Regularization, Drop-offs (which is rather convenient in Dl4j) to varying weight-initializers, Error Updaters, and large variations in network structures, needless to say.

-    2. Logs and paramter/hyperparameters saved in bin and jsons for future reference.
+    3. Models have all been serialized and stored along with respective Logs and paramter/hyperparameters saved in bin and jsons for future reference.

-    3. .docx files to log the F1-Scores for each model
+Deeplearning4j also allows integration with Hadoop, Spark and porting pre-trained models from Caffe; Interesting.
+Hope to try it out on CPU Clusters soon.

 ## Java ML Library

 One of the better ML Libraries offered by the Java Community, offers a variety of Model Implementations, though the documentation on it is rather poor.
 (There is only one tutorial PDF to get you started)

 As far as the implementation goes, the procedure is rather straightforward, and the models require little or no parameter tuning.
-The library is weak in terms of the variety and efficiency of implementations of models offered.
+The library is weak in terms of the variety and efficiency of implementations of models offered and it is clear from the offset, the library wasn't designed for scaling.

-Further, as far as I could find, Java_ML lacks a native Plotting Library/module for ROC curves/graphs and uses Weka Library externally( of which some modules have to be downloaded seperately).
+Further, as far as I could find, Java_ML lacks a native Plotting module for ROC curves and uses Weka Library externally( of which some modules have to be downloaded seperately).

+Another major drawback of the library, which is precisely where Weka shines, is its inconvenience of implementation; In much of the routinely needed functions for model optimization and comparison, JavaML provides no support, leave alone for GPUs or Cluster computing; It simply isn't meant for scaling, or even for routine research (its lacking too many things to be used for it).
+For example, K-Fold validation on Java ML is verbose and RBF SVMs non-existant; Code for ROCs and AUCs have to be written from scratch, and that is for perhaps the de-facto reference for model evaluation.

+All in all, Java ML is a decent library, perhaps best suited for basic implementations without a need for scaling to distributed computing/multiple GPUs and for suitors to a Java library offering a range of implementable models at a high level of abstraction.

 #### Regarding Files Updated:
-    1. Trained KNearestNeightbours model with varying 'K' and attempted to optimize its value through test-set performance instead of Validation sets
+    1. Trained KNearestNeightbours model with varying 'K' and attempted to optimize its value through test-set performance instead of Validation sets.
+(No K-Fold Validation available **Update**: Wrote KFoldValidation functions from scratch and implemented the same for 70:30 train set split)

     2. RandomForest,Linear SVM models have also been added.
 (Trained with Sample RGB DataSet)